Saturday, October 12, 2024

 Unless operating with 32 axles or shunt enhancer, the following crossing mileages listed under each Subdivision must be manually protected unless it is known that warning devices have been operating for at least 20 seconds as per CROR 103.1 (f).
 Applicable on the following Subdivisions: Dundas, Chatham, Guelph, Halton, Strathroy, Kingston, York, New Market [sic], St Hyacinthe, Montreal, Drummondville.

-There follows a l-o-n-g list of crossing mileages.
+There follows a l-o-n-g list of over 300 crossing mileages.
 There are 86 crossings on the CN Kingston Sub list alone, beginning at Mi.17.
 In this area: Counter Street, pedestrian crossing at Frontenac S.S., Collins Bay Rd., Coronation Blvd., not County Road 6 then only one other crossing between Ernestown and Napanee.
 So it's not every crossing, but it's A LOT of crossings.
 For a train routinely doing 80 mph, slowing to 45 mph or less 86 times will likely total the 30-60 minute delays VIA is telling its passengers about.
+There are, for instance, eight such crossings in a five-mile stretch of track east of Belleville.

 [As for monitoring crew compliance by VIA, just think....VIA managers can sit at their consoles in Montreal or at home, monitoring Venture train speed in real-time using VIA's own Arrivals & Departures website feature that displays location and speeds at one-minute intervals!]